microsoft/fluentui-charting-contrib/docs/Charting-Concepts/GaugeChart.md

   - *GaugeChartVariant.SingleSegment*: Displays and announces the segment sizes as percentages.
   - *GaugeChartVariant.MultipleSegments*: Displays and announces the segment sizes as ranges.
 This is the default variant.

-For more details, see [Fluent UI React Charting Examples - Gauge Chart (windows.net)](https://fluentuipr.z22.web.core.windows.net/heads/master/react-charting/demo/index.html#/examples/GaugeChart)
+For more details, see [Fluent UI - Controls - React - GaugeChart](https://developer.microsoft.com/en-us/fluentui#/controls/web/gaugechart)

 ## Theming